 UPDATE followed by the table name.
 As usual,

-the table name can be schema-qualified, otherwise it is looked up
+the table name may be schema-qualified, otherwise it is looked up

 in the path.
 Next is the key word

-by the column name, an equal sign, and the new column value.
+by the column name, an equals sign and the new column value.
 The

 new column value can be any scalar expression, not just a constant.